Siege of Anapa (1791): Storming of the castle

 Having no funds for a long-term siege, the Russians constantly attacked from the rear and having received information about the approach of the Turkish fleet with reinforcements to Anapa, Gudovich decided to storm Anapa.
 5 attacking columns were formed, four of which struck in the southern part of the fortress, where its defense was most damaged.
 The fifth column was making a distracting detour with the task of breaking into the city along the seashore.
-The entire cavalry and 16 guns were allocated to the reserve in case of an attack by the highlanders from the rear.
-At midnight on June 22 (July 3), 1791, all siege batteries began a powerful bombardment of the fortress, under the cover of which the attacking columns secretly reached their starting lines.
+The entire cavalry and 16 guns were allocated to the reserve as a separate detachment in case of an attack by the highlanders from the rear.
+At midnight on June 22 (July 3 N.S.), 1791, all siege batteries began a powerful bombardment of the fortress, under the cover of which the attacking columns secretly reached their starting lines.

-The Turkish-Circassian troops were led by Mansur Ushurma, a Chechen sheikh who fought for Circassia.
+The Turkish–Circassian troops were led by three-tug Mustafa Pasha (Paşa), his assistant was Mansur Ushurma, a Chechen sheikh who fought for Circassia and who sent out his appeals demanding militia in the name of religion.
 At 4 o'clock in the morning the assault began.
 The Russian troops broke into the ditch and began to climb the walls, but there they were met with strong return fire from the defenders.
 With great difficulty, the attackers managed to break into the shaft, where the battle reached extreme bitterness.

-Soon after the start of the assault, a 8,000 thousand men army of Circassians and Turks conducted a surprise attack into the Russian camp, but could not break into it, and were defeated after a fierce battle.
+Soon after the start of the assault, an 8,000 men army of Circassians and Turks conducted a surprise attack into the Russian camp, but could not break into it, and were defeated after a fierce battle.

 Having sent the last reserve into battle, Gudovich directed his attack on the fortress gates.
 They managed to capture and open, after which part of the cavalry received an order to break into the city, partly on horseback, partly on dismount.
 Only then was it possible to break the organized resistance of the garrison and push it back to the sea.

 Once the Russian army entered the fortress, as per Gudovich's orders, the Anapa fort were razed to the ground, wells were poisoned and houses were burned.
 The entire fort was destroyed.
 In memory of the capture of the fortress, only one gate was left.
 After that, the Russian troops left the ruins of the once formidable Turkish fortress.
 On July 10, Russian troops left Anapa.